-The love of comedy is the same reason April Fool's Day exists.
+The love of comedy is the reason April Fool's Day exists.
 In a world full of pain, sometimes we need a silly, funny stunt.
-We need a reason to smile.

 Butt of the Jokes

 I've got my fair share, however I am usually on the receiving end.
 Except for the one year my co-worker and I made up a fake employee.

 I'm not that old, but because Facebook wasn't around when I attended high school, I feel like I can say this: things have changed a lot over the past decade, especially when it comes to April 1.

-We're still pulling pranks on a day dedicated to humor, but due to the impersonal, online environment, sometimes we run into very unintended situations with surprising responses when we choose to post jokes online.
+We're still pulling pranks on a day dedicated to humor, but due to the impersonal, online environment, sometimes we unintentionally offend people with our online jokes and pranks.

 Humor and Grace

 Same goes for any joke about a faked sickness, divorce or other traumatic loss.
-These jokes hit too close to home and don't make me laugh.
+These jokes hit too close to home for me, and they don't make me laugh.

-One – humor works a lot like style and taste.
+Humor works a lot like style and taste.